 “The first time there were some homophobic slurs keyed into the side of it.
 Then the second time I had ‘die’ keyed into it.”

 Addison believes the attack on his property happened because he’s gay.
 With all of the damages, the expense for repairs were costly and as a college student, provided a huge challenge for Addison stating”

 “The lowest estimate I got just to fix the damage to the doors was like $2,500, and for a college student that’s a lot of money.”

-That’s when the Quality Auto Paint and Body manager Richard Henegar Jr., who also witnessed one of the vandalism acts, stepped in to help Addison offering to make all of the repairs on the car for free.
+That’s when the Quality Auto Paint and Body manager Richard Henegar Jr., who also witnessed one of the vandalism acts, stepped in to help Addison offering to make all of the repairs on the car for free through just car checks.
 Henegar stated:

 “We don’t take kindly to discrimination of any sort here.
 I was bullied in high school and a little bit in the service and I saw an opportunity to help somebody out.
 Once I saw the vandalism that was done to it I said, ‘That’s uncalled for.
 We’re gonna fix your car.
 That’s the least we can do.'”

 The Good Samaritan couldn’t cover the entire cost on his own but local businesses pitched in also to cover the cost.
 The companies that helped cover the cost of the repairs included: Parts Unlimited, Advance Auto Parts, Moon’s Auto Body, Rice Toyota, Val’s Automotive, The Rod Shop, B&C Exterminating, Twists & Turns, AJ’s Landscaping and Sunnybrook Auto Spa.